-This gluten free and dairy free banana cream pie is what dessert dreams are made of!
-The almond flour pie crust tastes similar to a graham cracker and is filled with a mixture of sliced bananas and a silky creme patissiere.
-The whole pie is then topped with a luscious refined sugar free Italian meringue!
-A sprinkle of chopped nuts completes this banana pie recipe that is sure to be a crowd-pleaser!
-It is gluten free, grain free, dairy free, and refined sugar free.
-The recipe follows both the SCD and paleo diets.
+This paleo banana cream pie is what dessert dreams are made of!
+The almond flour pie crust tastes similar to a graham cracker and is filled with a mixture of sliced bananas, silky creme patissiere, and a luscious Italian meringue!
+This crowd pleasing dessert is SCD, paleo, gluten free, grain free, dairy free, and refined sugar free.

-Hi friends!
 I have to tell you, I'm super excited to share this banana cream pie recipe with you!
-It might be my favorite dessert I've created since starting my blog!

 Although it sounds complicated with all those layers, it's actually a very simple recipe that's sure to impress!
 Let's start at the bottom and work our way up!